GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 So far CEF for WordPress can:
 * Fake out WPScan and bots by hiding your real usernames, instead supplying them with fake ones they will never be able to log in with.
+* Defeat WPScan's aggressive plugin and theme scans, causing the scanner to terminate.

 ...and detect and block:
 * Tor browser, with minor delay